Anwar Hossain Manju

-Anwar Hossain Manju (born 9 February 1944) is a Bangladeshi politician who is the incumbent Jatiya Sangsad member representing Pirojpur-2 constituency which consists of Kawkhali, Bhandaria and Zianagar upazilas.
+Anwar Hossain Manju (born 9 February 1944) is a Bangladeshi politician who is a former Jatiya Sangsad member representing Pirojpur-2 constituency which consists of Kawkhali, Bhandaria and Zianagar upazilas until January 2024.
 He was elected a member of Jatiya Sangsad a total of seven times.
 He is a former Minister of Water Resources, Minister of Communications as Communications Transport and Minister of Energy and Mineral Resource.

 Early life

 Manju was born in the present-day Pirojpur District of Bangladesh.
 He is a graduate of the University of Dhaka where he completed his honors in geography with physics and mathematics.
 He pursued further studies in international relations at Georgetown University in Washington, D.C.